urizennnn/workkap-api/sockets.md

 - Namespace/Path: Default namespace, default Socket.IO path (`/socket.io`).
 - Host/Port: Same host and port as the HTTP API server.
 - CORS: Enabled and restricted by `ALLOWED_ORIGINS` (see `src/main.ts`).
+- CORS: Enabled; the Socket.IO gateway currently allows any origin via `@WebSocketGateway({ cors: true })` (see `src/modules/message/message.gateway.ts`).
+HTTP CORS restrictions via `ALLOWED_ORIGINS` in `src/main.ts` do not apply to the socket gateway unless configured on the gateway itself.
 - Auth: JWT required in the Socket.IO handshake (see below).

 The WebSocket gateway is independent of the HTTP routing prefix (`/api`) used for REST; Socket.IO uses its own default path.